Floer theory and flips: Getting back together

-be a local trivializations of the universal treed disk, identifying each nearby fiber with $(C_\pm^\circ,\ul{z},\ul{w})$ such that each point in the universal treed disk is contained in one of these local trivializations.
-We may assume that $\M_{\Gamma_\pm}^i$ is identified with an open ball in Euclidean space so that the the fiber $C_\pm^\circ$ correspond to $0$.
-Similar, we assume we have a local trivialization of the universal bundle near the glued curve giving rise to a family of complex structures
+be local trivializations of the universal treed disk, identifying each nearby fiber with $(C_\pm^\circ,\ul{z},\ul{w})$ such that each point in the universal treed disk is contained in one of these local trivializations.
+We may assume that $\M_{\Gamma_\pm}^i$ is identified with an open ball in Euclidean space so that the fiber $C_\pm^\circ$ corresponds to $0$.
+Similarly, we assume we have a local trivialization of the universal bundle near the glued curve giving rise to a family of complex structures